The first computing devices and machines. Calculating machine

 1. Stages of development of computer technology

-Up until the 17th century. the activity of society as a whole and of each person individually was aimed at mastering the substance, i.e., there is a knowledge of the properties of matter and the manufacture of first primitive, and then more and more complex tools of labor, up to mechanisms and machines that make it possible to produce consumer values.
+Until the 17th century. the activity of society as a whole and of each person individually was aimed at mastering the substance, that is, knowledge of the properties of the substance and the production of first primitive, and then increasingly complex tools, up to mechanisms and machines that allow the production of consumer values.

-Then, in the process of the formation of an industrial society, the problem of mastering energy came to the fore - first thermal, then electrical, and finally atomic.
-The mastery of energy made it possible to master the mass production of consumer values and, as a result, to raise the standard of living of people and change the nature of their work.
+Then, in the process of the formation of industrial society, the problem of mastering energy came to the fore - first thermal, then electrical, and finally atomic.
+Mastery of energy made it possible to master the mass production of consumer values and, as a result, improve people’s living standards and change the nature of their work.

-At the same time, humanity is characterized by the need to express and remember information about the world around us - this is how writing, printing, painting, photography, radio, and television appeared.
+At the same time, humanity has a characteristic need to express and remember information about the world around us - this is how writing, printing, painting, photography, radio, and television appeared.
 In the history of the development of civilization, several information revolutions can be distinguished - the transformation of social relations due to fundamental changes in the field of information processing, information technologies.
 The consequence of such transformations was the acquisition of a new quality by human society.

-At the end of the XX century. humanity has entered a new stage of development - the stage of building an information society.
-Information has become the most important factor economic growth, and the level of development of information activity and the degree of its involvement and influence on the global information infrastructure have become the most important condition for the country's competitiveness in the world economy.
-Understanding the inevitability of the arrival of this society came much earlier.
-Back in the 1940s, the Australian economist K. Clark spoke about the approach of the era of the society of information and services, the society of new technological and economic opportunities.
-The American economist F. Machlup suggested the advent of the information economy and the transformation of information into essential commodity at the end of the 50s.
+At the end of the 20th century. humanity has entered a new stage of development - the stage of building an information society.
+Information has become the most important factor economic growth, and the level of development of information activity and the degree of its involvement and influence on the global information infrastructure have become the most important condition for the country’s competitiveness in the world economy.
+The understanding of the inevitability of the arrival of this society came much earlier.
+Australian economist K. Clarke spoke back in the 40s about the approaching era of a society of information and services, a society of new technological and economic opportunities.
+The American economist F. Machlup put forward the assumption about the onset of the information economy and the transformation of information into most important product at the end of the 50s.
 At the end of the 60s.
-D. Bell stated the transformation of an industrial society into an information one.
+D. Bell noted the transformation of an industrial society into an information society.
 As for the countries that were previously part of the USSR, the processes of informatization in them developed at a slow pace.

-Informatics changes the entire system of social production and interaction of cultures.
-With the onset of the information society, a new stage begins not only in the scientific and technological, but also in the social revolution.
-The entire system of information communications is changing.
-The destruction of old information links between sectors of the economy, areas of scientific activity, regions, countries intensified the economic crisis of the end of the century in countries that paid insufficient attention to the development of informatization.
-The most important task of society is to restore the channels of communication in the new economic and technological conditions to ensure clear interaction between all areas of economic, scientific and social development, both in individual countries and on a global scale.
+Computer science is changing the entire system of social production and interaction of cultures.
+With the advent of the information society, a new stage begins not only in the scientific and technical, but also in the social revolution.
+The entire information communications system is changing.
+The destruction of old information connections between economic sectors, areas of scientific activity, regions, and countries intensified the economic crisis of the end of the century in countries that paid insufficient attention to the development of informatization.
+The most important task of society is to restore communication channels in the new economic and technological conditions to ensure clear interaction of all areas of economic, scientific and social development of both individual countries and on a global scale.

 Computers in modern society have taken over a significant part of the work related to information.
 By historical standards, computer information processing technologies are still very young and are at the very beginning of their development.
-Computer technology today is transforming or replacing older information processing technologies.
+Computer technologies today are transforming or replacing old information processing technologies.

 2. “Time - events - people”